parMaster/tools/README.md

 # Tools

 ## myip
 Prints the external IP address of the router.
 Note, that it can take up to 128 seconds to return a result.

 Can be used in a pipe:

 >myip | xargs ping

+or

+>ping ${myip}

 In my network, WhatIsMyIp shows wrong IP address, this tool shows the correct one.